braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 > end
 > ````
 >
-> ①initializes the various graphical elements are drawn.
+> ① initializes the various graphical elements are drawn.
 >
-> ②calls the constructor of the parent.
+> ② calls the constructor of the parent.
 It returns `value = true` if the panel is drawn correctly.
 It gives a warning if the panel is not drawn correctly.
 >
-> ③ensures that the axes are memorized.
+> ③ ensures that the axes are memorized.
 >
-> ④creates, memorizes, and sets up the property `H_AXES`.
+> ④ creates, memorizes, and sets up the property `H_AXES`.
 >
-> ⑤memorizes the property `H_BRAIN`.
+> ⑤ memorizes the property `H_BRAIN`.
 >
-> ⑥creates, memorizes, and sets up the property `ST_SURFACE`.
+> ⑥ creates, memorizes, and sets up the property `ST_SURFACE`.
 >
-> ⑦creates, memorizes, and sets up the property `ST_AMBIENT`.
+> ⑦ creates, memorizes, and sets up the property `ST_AMBIENT`.
 >
-> ⑧deletes all evanescent hnadles when the figure containing the panel is deleted.
+> ⑧ deletes all evanescent hnadles when the figure containing the panel is deleted.
 >